2021 Myanmar coup d'état: Protests

 On 3 February, a domestic boycott movement called the "Stop Buying Junta Business" campaign also emerged, calling for the boycott of products and services linked to the Myanmar military.
 Among the targeted goods and services in the Burmese military's significant business portfolio include Mytel, a national telecoms carrier, Myanmar, Mandalay, and Dagon Beer, several coffee and tea brands, 7th Sense Creation, which was co-founded by Min Aung Hlaing's daughter, and bus lines.

 Public protests have also emerged in the wake of the coup.
 On 2 February, some Yangonites staged a brief 15-minute protest rally at 8 pm, calling for the overthrow of the dictatorship and Aung San Suu Kyi's release.
-On 4 February 30 citizens protested for the very first time against the coup led by Tayzar San, in front of the University of Medicine in Mandalay, an act that led to four arrests.
+On 4 February, thirty people, led by Tayzar San, protested against the coup in front of the University of Medicine in Mandalay, leading to four arrests.
 On 6 February, 20,000 protestors took part in a street protest in Yangon against the coup, calling for Aung San Suu Kyi to be released.
 Workers from 14 trade unions participated in the protests.
 Protests spread to Mandalay and to the Pyinmana township of Naypyidaw on the afternoon of 6 February.
 The Mandalay marches started at 1 pm.
 Protestors continued on motorbikes at 4:00 pm in reaction to police restrictions.
 Police were in control by 6 pm.
 On 9 February 2021, the military used violence to crackdown on peaceful protests, injuring six protestors, including a 20-year-old woman who was shot in the head.
 About 100 demonstrators were arrested in Mandalay.
 On 10 February 2021, most of the arrested demonstrators from Mandalay were released.

 Youth groups protested on the roads by wearing cosplay costumes, skirts, wedding dresses, and other unusual clothing for daily life while holding signboards and vinyl banners that break with the country's more traditional protest messages for the purpose of grabbing attention from both domestic and international press media.